 Praise for Moon and Sun…

 Zara Houshmand’s fresh and approachable translation of Molana’s quatrains are a welcome addition to translations of his poetry into English.
-She reflects the diverse spiritual word from which he emerged, lending her own poet’s heart and mind to this nuanced and careful translation which accords Rumi his place as one of the giants in world poetry.
+She reflects the diverse spiritual world from which he emerged, lending her own poet’s heart and mind to this nuanced and careful translation which accords Rumi his place as one of the giants in world poetry.

 —Persis M. Karim, Neda Nobari Distinguished Chair, Center for Iranian Diaspora Studies, San Francisco State University

 No ancient poet has a more modern sensibility than Molana Jalaluddin Rumi, but capturing this sensibility in modern English has proved to be a formidable challenge.
 The striking translations that have made Rumi the most popular poet in 21 st century America have often succeeded by glossing over the inherent complexity of his thought.
 No such compromise is made by Zara Houshmand in her brilliant translations of Rumi’s ruba’iyat (quatrains).
 In Moon and Sun, she has found a flawless idiom that is completely modern, yet captures the timeless quality of Rumi’s poetry to perfection.
-By avoiding the strictures of rhyme and meter but retaining the poetic essence of the original, Houshmand’s translations take the reader to the very core Rumi’s mystical world – a journey made easier by her masterful selection and organization of the quatrains into chapters that virtually provide a map of the poet’s states of mind.
+By avoiding the strictures of rhyme and meter but retaining the poetic essence of the original, Houshmand’s translations take the reader to the very core of Rumi’s mystical world – a journey made easier by her masterful selection and organization of the quatrains into chapters that virtually provide a map of the poet’s states of mind.
 Moon and Sun will, no doubt, immediately become an essential part of the Rumi canon for our time.